 First invented by French artist and watchmaker Louis Moinet in 1816, the chronograph is one of the most important complications in all of watchmaking.
 Chronographs are simply watches that can be used as a stopwatch as well as telling the time.
-If you think it’s important to know the split second when your pop-tarts, chicken casserole or 70’s disco perm is ready, then a chrono is for you.

-Here are some of the best chronograph watches on the market.
+Time is of the essence: here are some of the best chronograph watches on the market.

 In this best chronograph watches article…